wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-4.&emsp;True vision is the natural perception of spiritual sight, but true vision is still a correction rather than a fact.
+4. True vision is the natural perception of spiritual sight, but true vision is still a correction rather than a fact.
 <sup>2</sup>Spiritual sight is symbolic, and therefore not a device for knowing.
 <sup>3</sup>Spiritual sight is, however, a means of right perception, which brings spiritual sight into the proper domain of the miracle.
 <sup>4</sup>A “vision of God” would be a miracle rather than a revelation.